JnyJny/blynclight/README.rst

 	light.red = 127
 	light.green = 255
 	light.dim = True
+	light.dim = False
 	light.off()

-More examples can be found in the contrib directory.
+More examples can be found in the contrib directory of the git repo.